The

 by placing two plano lenses in an attractive frame, one AR coated

 and the other not.
-The Dispenser should place the frame on the Patient
+The Dispenser should place the frame on the

-effective method of demonstrating improved contrast enhancement
+An especially effective method of demonstrating improved contrast

-crisper image.
+produce a sharper crisper image.

 When pricing AR coating, many Practitioners “bundle”

-the cost of AR into the lens price and consider it an integral part
+the cost of AR into the lens price and consider it an integral

-of the lens choice.
+part of the lens choice.

-Provide excellent customer service with personalized attention and
+Provide excellent customer service with personalized attention

-professional expertise to help them fill those needs.
+using your professional expertise to help them fill those needs.

-Finally, its important to educate Patients on the proper care and
+Finally, its important to educate Patients on the proper care

 Frequently

-asked questions about AR coating
+asked questions about AR Coating

 Should